projectcalico/calico/v3.9/introduction/index.md

   </div>
   <div class="col-md-6">
     <h3 style="margin-top: 5px">Performance</h3>
-    <p>{{site.prodname}} uses the Linux kernel’s built-in highly optimized forwarding and access control capabilities to deliver native Linux networking dataplane performance, typically without requiring any of the encap/decap overheads associated with first generation SDN networks. {{site.prodname}}’s control plane and policy engine has been fine tuned over many years of production use to minimize overall CPU usage and occupancy.</p>
+    <p>{{site.prodname}} uses the Linux kernel’s built-in highly optimized forwarding and access control capabilities to deliver native Linux networking dataplane performance, typically without requiring any of the encap/decap overheads associated with first generation SDN networks. {{site.prodname}}’s control plane and policy engine has been fine tuned over many years of production use to <a href="https://itnext.io/benchmark-results-of-kubernetes-network-plugins-cni-over-10gbit-s-network-36475925a560">minimize overall CPU usage and occupancy</a></p>
   </div>
 </div>